nhcooper123/sex-bias-herps/README.md

 This repository contains all the code and some data used in the [paper](https://10.1093/biolinnean/blad129).

 To cite the paper:
 >  Tara Wainwright, Morwenna Trevena, Sarah R. Alewijnse, Patrick D. Campbell, Marc E.H.
 Jones, Jeffrey W. Streicher and Natalie Cooper.
+2024.
 Sex biases and the scarcity of sex metadata in global herpetology collections.
 Biological Journal of the Linnean Society.
-In press.
+142, 308-318.
 DOI: 10.1093/biolinnean/blad129.

 To cite this repo:
 >  Cooper, N., 2023.
 Code for the paper v1.0.
 GitHub: nhcooper123/sex-bias-herps.
 Zenodo.
 DOI: 10.5281/zenodo.8164786.